 NOTE: Class dates, times, and costs are subject to change.
 Course descriptions and cost list are provided at end of roster.
 Please call (352) 742-6463 for additional information and to register.
-You may also send e-mail requests to email@example.com or firstname.lastname@example.org in a new window
+You may also send e-mail requests to firstname.lastname@example.org new email or email@example.com in a new windowcreate new email

 All Technical Rescue Classes meet: NFPA 1670 Traning

 This course prepares the student to serve effectively as an organizational spokesperson, according to current practices in the profession of public relations and numerous examples from the fire service.
 Particular emphasis will be placed on case studies in crisis communications and the Public Information Officer’s role in the Incident Command System.
 NOTE: This course is an approved elective for Fire Inspector II and Fire Officer II, and also for Instructor’s Re-certification.

 FFP 2780 Fire Department Administration